Front Office Car Lot Trailer Park Grease Pit Tool Box

 Chrysler and Imperial also used pie tins.
 For Chrysler, they came on the "440 T-N-T" engines as there were two performance levels for the 440 in the full size cars.
 Imperials used a silver and black tin with "Imperial" lettering on them.
 Furys, Polaras and Monacos may have used pie tins with the 440 HP motors.
 I don't know as much about the full-size applications.

 Starting in 1972, the pie tins started to go away and were replaced with decals that went partially around the center of the lid.
-These said "Four Barrel" in the center with the engine displacement shown each side.
+These said "Four Barrel" in the center with the engine displacement shown at each side.
 They were used on 340, 360, 400 and 440 engines.

 Pie tins made a comeback on some of the lean burn engines as well as the fuel-injected Imperials.